group2-cs321/AMS-COLBY/README.md

 ### Results
 In this milestone we were able to accomplish a lot in terms of testing code coverage.
-We were able to achieve over 70% code coverage, which is a great start.
+We were able to achieve a code coverage of 74%, which is a great start.

 In terms of features, we were able to implement some of the features in our backlog.
 We created a live search on the admin home page that queries the backend for team names that match what was typed.
 We were also able to connect the oura API to a user’s page using token authentication, but we did not yet use the data for any visuals on the front end.